Cádiz Cathedral

 The Plaza de la Catedral houses both the Cathedral and the Baroque Santiago church, built in 1635.

 The church was known as "The Cathedral of The Americas" because it was built with money from the trade between Spain and America.

-The 18th century was a golden age for Cádiz, and the other cathedral that the city had got, Santa Cruz, was very small for this new moment of Cádiz.
+The 18th century was a golden age for Cádiz, and the other cathedral in the city, Santa Cruz, was very small for this new age in the history of Cádiz.

 The new cathedral was built from 1722 to 1838.
 The first person who designed the church was architect Vicente Acero, who had also built the Granada Cathedral.
 Acero left the project and was succeeded by several other architects.
 As a result, this largely baroque-style cathedral was built over a period of 116 years, and, due to this drawn-out period of construction, the cathedral underwent several major changes to its original design.
 Though the cathedral was originally intended to be a baroque edifice, it contains rococo elements, and was finally completed in the neoclassical style.
-Its chapels have many paintings and relics from the old cathedral and monasteries from throughout Spain.
+Its chapels have many paintings and relics from the old cathedral and from monasteries throughout Spain.

-In the crypt are buried the composer Manuel de Falla and the poet and playwright José María Pemán, both born in Cádiz.
+The crypt is the burial place of composer Manuel de Falla and poet-playwright José María Pemán, both born in Cádiz.

 Levante Tower, one of the towers of Cádiz Cathedral, is open to the public and shows panoramas of the city from on high.